Making Sense of Auto Buffers

 Unlike most other car buffer reviews, my reviews come from the real world of professional detailing.
 The reality is that 80% of the people offering opinions on the many car forums have no business offering their opinions...

-based on very limited experience and knowledge.
+Opinions which are generally based on very limited experience and knowledge.
 Only 20% of the people are actually qualified to give an opinion and offer tips that are based on real-world experience.
 To make matters even worse, many of these so-called experts have hidden agendas simply based on their own pocket book or self-promotion.

-If you are anything like myself which I know many of you are, you would appreciate things made simple by someone you can trust; my goal is to be that someone....
+If you are anything like myself, which I know many of you are, you would appreciate things made simple by someone you can trust; my goal is to be that someone....

 Before we get too far into selecting a top rated car buffer, let's begin by busting a few bad rumors that continue to circulate.